cms-dev/cms/docs/Task types.rst

 - the first (manager) is entirely controlled by the admins; it reads input, communicates with the other one, and writes a :ref:`standard manager output<tasktypes_standard_manager_output>`;
 - the second is where the contestant's code runs, after being compiled together with an admin-provided stub that helps with the communication with the first process; it doesn't have access to the input, just to what the manager communicates.

-This setup ensure that the contestant's code cannot access forbidden data, even in the case they have full knowledge of the admin code.
+This setup ensures that the contestant's code cannot access forbidden data, even in the case they have full knowledge of the admin code.

 The admins must provide an executable manager called ``manager``.
 It can read the testcase input from stdin, and will also receive as argument the filename of two FIFOs, from and to the contestant process (in this order).
 It must write to stdout the outcome and to stderr the message for the contestant (see :ref:`details about the format`<tasktypes_standard_manager_output>`).
 If the contestant's process fails, the output of the manager is ignored, and the outcome will be 0.0 and the message will explain the reason.